xriver007/gigers_lstm/README.md

 3. gigers_dataset_embedded_100.pickle: 100 titles embedded to vectors.
 This file is the output of gigers_dataset_to_embeddings.py.

-4. gigers_dataset_embedded_1000.pickle: 1000 titles embedded to vectors.
+4. gigers_dataset_embedded_1000.zip: zipped pickle of 1000 titles embedded to vectors.
 This file is the output of gigers_dataset_to_embeddings.py.

 5. 1000_news_learned_deep.ckpt: a trained session for the LSTM autoencoder model, using 1000 news as training data.